jimmyhang6/Plaid-Lab/README.md

  * The quickstart app we are using uses HTML tables
  * HTML tables are made up of rows (tr) and cells (td)
  * The word strong tells the browser which words to  emphasize
- * Follow this [link](https://codepen.io/tiberiusf/pen/rqwzYj) to see an example of HTML tables in action.
-Feel free to take some time to change or add rows.
+ * See below or follow this [link](https://codepen.io/tiberiusf/pen/rqwzYj) for an example of HTML tables in action.
+Feel free to change or add rows.
 Keep in mind the sum won’t auto-update - not to worry!
  ```
  <!-- The table starts here -->
 <table>